 Pecha Kucha Night Dundee Vol.25 will happen on Monday 4 November 2019 on the main stage of Dundee Rep Theatre, hosted by Creative Dundee in collaboration with NEoN Digital Arts Festival.
 Creative Dundee has hosted PKNs in the city since 2011, which now run in over 1,000 cities around the world!

 It’s a simple quick-fire format – speakers show 20 images, each for 20 seconds.
-Each person chooses their own topic – their work, their loves, hobbies or holidays.
-The night is a great way for people to meet and hear inspiring activities happening locally across Dundee and beyond.
-Always diverse and entertaining, there is something for everyone at this event which started in Tokyo in 2003 and has now grown into a global phenomenon!
+Each person chooses a topic – their work, their loves, hates, hobbies or holidays!
+The night is a great way for people to meet and hear about interesting activities happening across the city and beyond.

-Creative Dundee supports creative talent to base, grow and sustain their practice in and around Dundee, by connecting and amplifying the city’s creativity.
-Find out more and watch all previous talks: creativedundee.com
+Creative Dundee is an organisation which supports creative talent to base, grow and sustain their practice in and around Dundee, by connecting and amplifying the city’s creativity.

-A huge thanks to Fraser Robertson for the incredible PKN artwork.
-Check out more from him here.
+A huge thanks to Victoria Sanches for the incredible PKN artwork.
+Check out her website for more.

 Time: 7 – 10pm (event will kick off at 7.20pm)

 Place: Dundee Rep, Tay Square, Dundee, DD1 1PB

 Amps supporters, students, un-waged, over 60s and under 18s: £5

 Find out more about our Amps Supporters Network for discount ticket entry.